codexisbestex/intro-to-code-study-guides/git/git-basic-commands.md

 git config --global user.name "Angelique Rivera"
 ```

+- Global is a flag that allows you to set universal values for git

 2. Set your user email as it will appear on commits you make

 ```shell